Skip to main content

 SQL on FHIR

 The headline feature is support for the SQL on FHIR specification.
-This replaces the previous $aggregate and $extract operations with a standards-based approach that works across implementations—ViewDefinitions created for Pathling will work on any SQL on FHIR compliant system.
+This replaces the previous aggregate and extract operations with a standards-based approach that works across implementations — view definitions created for Pathling will work on any SQL on FHIR-compliant system.

-ViewDefinitions are portable, declarative definitions that specify how to flatten hierarchical FHIR resources into rows and columns.
+Views are portable, declarative definitions that specify how to flatten hierarchical FHIR resources into rows and columns.

-A ViewDefinition specifies which resource type to query and how to extract columns using FHIRPath expressions:
+A view definition specifies which resource type to query and how to extract columns using FHIRPath expressions:

 {